 Having a high accessibility score is vital.
 You don’t want to block off any of your users from being unable to consume your content.
-The more users who can access your site the more potential business you could receive.
+The more users who can access your site, the more potential business you could receive.

 A high Lighthouse score also means that you have a well performing website.
 The speed that a page loads at is extremely important as users do not want to sit around waiting for your webpage to load.
-The minimum page load time that is recommended is two seconds, this is what a user unconsciously expects, if your page takes longer than this your user will slowly get frustrated at your website and may end up leaving.
+The minimum page load time that is recommended is two seconds, this is what a user unconsciously expect.
+If your page takes longer than this your user will slowly get frustrated at your website and may end up leaving.